plugpress-io/cf7-styler-for-divi/readme.txt

 Divi Contact Form 7 - the ultimate solution for designing stunning contact forms in a hassle-free manner.

-This plugin introduces a new module to the Divi Page Builder, allowing for seamless integration with Contact Form 7.
+This plugin introduces a new module to the Divi Builder, allowing for seamless integration with Contact Form 7.
 With a simple drag-and-drop functionality from a dropdown list, users can avoid the cumbersome process of navigating to CF7, copying the shortcode, and manually adding it to a text module within the Divi Builder.

 - Simplified drag-and-drop functionality for easy integration with Contact Form 7 within the Divi Builder.
 - Multiple style options available, including hover, focus, and custom CSS options for advanced customization.